pnnl/lamellar-runtime/README.md

 Current possible values for `LAMELLAR_ROFI_PROVIDER` include `verbs` and `shm`

 Note, if running on a single node, you can use the `local` lamellaer e.g. `Backend::Local` to simply execute the binaries directly, no need to use mpiexec or srun.

+Currently, Lamellar utilizes a large static allocatio of RDMAable memory for internal Runtime data structures and buffers (work is currently in progress on a more scalable approach), this allocation pool is also used to construct `LamellarLocalMemRegions` (as this operation should not require communication with other PE's).
+The size of this allocation pool is set through the `LAMELLAR_ROFI_MEM_SIZE` environment variable, which can be set to a given number of bytes.
+The default size is 1GB.
+For examples setting to 20GB could be accomplished with `LAMELLAR_ROFI_MEM_SIZE=$((20*1024*1024*1024))`.

 HISTORY